bpg/terraform-provider-proxmox/docs/resources/virtual_environment_vm.md

         - `password` - (Optional) The SSH password.
         - `username` - (Optional) The SSH username.
-    - `network_data_file_id` - (Optional) The identifier for a file containing network configuration data passed to the
-      VM via cloud-init (conflicts with `ip_config`).
+    - `network_data_file_id` - (Optional) The identifier for a file containing network configuration data passed to the VM via cloud-init (conflicts with `ip_config`).
     - `user_data_file_id` - (Optional) The identifier for a file containing custom user data (conflicts with `user_account`).
     - `vendor_data_file_id` - (Optional) The identifier for a file containing all vendor data passed to the VM via cloud-init.
+    - `meta_data_file_id` - (Optional) The identifier for a file containing all meta data passed to the VM via cloud-init.
 - `keyboard_layout` - (Optional) The keyboard layout (defaults to `en-us`).
     - `da` - Danish.
     - `de` - German.